gap-system/gap/INSTALL.md

 The following are a couple of notes and remarks about this:

-First, note that you should get the Unix type GAP archives, i.e. one of `.zip`, `.tar.gz` or `.tar.bz2` archives, but not the `-win.zip` archive (you won't be able to compile the program as given in the `-win.zip` archive).

 To compile and run GAP you will have to open the Terminal application and type the necessary Unix commands into its window.
-The Terminal application can be found in the Utilities folder in the Applications folder.
+The Terminal application can be found in the `Utilities` folder in the `Applications` folder.

 Next, you will need a compiler and build tools like `make`.
 These tools are included in the "Xcode" application which is not installed by default on a new Mac.
-On all recent versions of macOS, you can install it for free via the App Store.
-Afterwards, you also need to run the following command from a terminal in order to make all required tools available via the command line:
+On all recent versions of macOS, you can install the required tools by entering the following command into a terminal prompt (note that it will show a graphical prompt asking for confirmation, and may also require you to enter an administrator password).

      xcode-select --install

 You might want to consider using GNU readline by installing it via:

- * using Homebrew: `brew install readline`
+ * using Homebrew: `brew install gmp readline`
- * using Fink: `fink install readline7`
+ * using Fink: `fink install gmp readline7`
- * using MacPorts: `port install readline`
+ * using MacPorts: `port install gmp readline`

 After that you have to compile GAP and tell it where to find your installation of GNU readline using the following commands.

 For Homebrew, use these commands:

-    ./configure --with-readline=$(brew --prefix)/opt/readline
+    ./configure --with-gmp=$(brew --prefix) --with-readline=$(brew --prefix)/opt/readline
     make

 For Fink, use these commands: